precimed/gsa-mixer/README.md

 ### Installing Docker or Singularity on your local machine

 To install Docker refer to its documentation: https://docs.docker.com/get-started/get-docker/ .
+Note that by default after Docker installation you need to run it as sudo.
+The instructions below assume you can run docker as your own user.
+To allow this you need to your user to 'docker' usergroup, as instructed [here](https://docs.docker.com/engine/install/linux-postinstall/).
+Then check that you can run ``docker run hello-world`` command without sudo.
+If this works you're good to go.

 Singularity software (https://sylabs.io/docs/) is most likely available in your HPC environment, however it's also not too hard to get it up an running on your laptop (especially on Ubuntu, probably also on older MAC with an intel CPU).